srobo/team-emails/SR2021/2021-01-08-code-submitter-credentials.md

 The code should be in a zip file, and the entry point for your robot program named `robot.py`.
 Note that anyone in your team can submit code to the submitter, but only the latest upload will be used.

+When visiting the code submitter, you'll be prompted for a username and password.
+The username will be your TLA, and the password is:

 | TLA | Password |
 | --- | -------- |
 | ABC | Test     |

+Note that both usernames and passwords are case sensitive.

 ## Friendlies